Michael-Burke/service-health-checker/README.md

 ## Specifics

- The app calls to `systemctl is-active <service_name>` and then serves up the validate and interpreted response to a prometheus http endpoint `http://localhost:2112/metrics`.
-The prom-http endpoint contains time-series based on the services declared in the `config.json`.
-The time-series looks something like this:
+ The app calls to `systemctl is-active <service_name>` and then serves up the validated and interpreted response to a prometheus http endpoint `http://localhost:2112/metrics`.
+The prom-http endpoint contains timeseries based on the services declared in the `config.json`.
+The timeseries looks something like this:

 ```text
 service_health_status{service_name="<service_name>"} (1|0)